 In 1976, she filed multiple lawsuits (both individually and collectively), before the Court of Appeals of Santiago, requesting information about her husband's whereabouts.
 These were rejected.

 Given the constant refusals, the families of the disappeared filed a criminal suit in June 1976 for kidnapping.
 They requested that General Contreras be called upon to testify.
 In response, the DINA filed a complaint with the Supreme Court, alleging it was "arrogant and insolent" to call "their top boss to testify", according to Memoria Viva records.

-Over the years, there was a countless number of legal proceedings that ended with refusals from authorities, mostly based on technicalities, excuses, and incomplete information.
-Then more appeals, and more rejections.
+Over the years, a countless number of legal proceedings ended with refusals from authorities; they were dismissed alleging technicalities, excuses, and 'incomplete information'.
+Then, more appeals, and more rejections.